art-egorov/ilund4u/docs/ExampleDrivenGuide/cmd_guide.md

 ```
 This database, which is built on a guide set of 70 P2-like phages annotation gff files, is also available in the ilundu4_data folder under the following path: *ilund4u_data/guide/like_phages_guide_DB*.

 ### Specifying the circularity of sequences

 Another important optional argument is  `-gct, --genome-circularity-table <path>` which takes path to a table containing information for each genome about whether it is circular or not.
 Format: tab-separated; column names: *id*, *circular*.
 Values 1 or 0.
-For genomes in which the id is not listed in this table, the default value will be 1 (circular) ; You can use -ncg/--non-circular-genomes to change the default value to 0 (non circular).
+For genomes in which the id is not listed in this table, the default value will be 0 (non circular) ; You can use -ncg/--non-circular-genomes to change the default value to 0 (non circular).
 This parameter is important since if the genome is circular then the first and last proteins will be considered as neighbours, which affects the flanking gene sets of proteins located near the ends of sequences.
 Since for these phages in the example we have circular genomes and this value is default, you can see that the breaks between the end and start of contigs are ignored for hotspot 0-0 (Fig. 3).

+**Please be aware** that if a genome is not considered circular, islands located at the ends of sequences (flanked from only one side) **will NOT be considered** in clustering to hotspots by default.
+This is the standard iLund4u behaviour.
+However, you can force to consider them by using the `-rnf, --report-not-flanked` parameter.
+Note that each result table (for islands, hotspots, hotspot communities, and protein groups) includes a column indicating whether the object is flanked or not.

 ---